(Disclosure: Some of the links below may be affiliate links)

-So, you could use a second cash cushion that you would only use during the years where the stock market is down at least 20%.
-That way, you are not going to withdraw from your principal when your effective withdrawal rate would be too high.
+You could use a second cash cushion that you would only use during the years where the stock market is down at least 20%.
+That way, you will not withdraw from your principal when your effective withdrawal rate would be too high.
 You can use other conditions to decide when to use it, of course.

 This cash cushion should hold at least one year of expenses.
 You could even go higher and accumulate two years of expenses to be on the safe side.
 After the bad years, you will want to refill it by selling some good investments.

 This second cash cushion is not your emergency fund.
 And it is not your cash account for your expenses.
 And it is not even part of your primary portfolio.
 It should be kept separate and only used in this case.
 Otherwise, it will lose its advantage.